 The Locality Team is a group of professionals that supports schools, settings and families in the wellbeing and Special Educational Needs or Disabilities of children and young people.
 In Early Years’ settings this team is known as the District Team.
-The team includes an Educational Psychologist, Specialist Advisory Teachers, Speech and Language Therapist, an Occupational Therapist and a Parent Link Officer.
+The team includes an Educational Psychologist, Specialist Advisory Teachers and practitioners, Speech and Language Therapist, an Occupational Therapist and a Parent Link Officer.

 The team of professionals attached to a cluster of schools or settings is a revolving team who see the schools, settings and families on a regular basis providing practical early help and support.
 You can view and book our services from this section of the website.

 supporting schools, settings and families in the early identification of pupils with Special Educational Needs and Disabilities and the implementation of interventions and tracking of pupils,